 Tim was ordained deacon in Christ Church Cathedral, Dublin in June 2003 and served his curacy in the Christ Church Cathedral Group of Parishes, where he presided at the Holy Communion for the first time on St Peter’s Day 2004 in All Saints’ Church, Grangegorman, following his ordination to the priesthood the previous Sunday.
 While at the Christ Church Group, he was the assistant chaplain to St James’s Hospital and the next door parish neighbour of Dean Katharine Poulton and now in Kilkenny he is still neighbours of the Poultons.

-In August 2006 he was appointed the chaplain to Rathdown School, in Glenageary, where alongside his pastoral responsibilities he was co-ordinator of Religious Education and again the next-door parish neighbour of the Poultons.
+was appointed the chaplain to Rathdown School, in Glenageary, where alongside his pastoral responsibilities he was co-ordinator of Religious Education and again the next-door parish neighbour of the Poultons.
 From late September 2006 as well as being full-time chaplain to Rathdown School, Tim was chaplain to the Church of St John the Evangelist, Sandymount.
 In November 2010 he was appointed to the temporary position of co-ordinator of Religious Education at Alexandra College, Dublin.
 In August 2011 he left Dublin to spend a year at Mucknell Abbey, a Benedictine Monastery of the Church of England in the Diocese of Worcester and returned to parish life as curate-assistant in Kilkenny in 2012.